function61/lambda-alertmanager/README.md

 - Acknowledge -model: each separate alarm is alerted only once until it is acknowledged from UI, even if the same alarm is submitted again.
 F.ex.
 Prometheus sends the same alert continuously until the issue is resolved, but of course you want to receive the alert only once.
-- Rate limiting: if shit hits the fan and your hundreds of alarms trigger at once, you only get alerts for the first, say, 10 alarms.
+- Rate limiting: if shit hits the fan and your hundreds of alarms trigger all at once, you only get alerts for the first, say, 10 alarms.
 The rate limit is configurable.